brianwang9100/Math2605ProjectKBJ/README.md

 javac decoding.java
 java decoding

 The program should prompt for a stream.
-Please type out the
+Please type out the the stream seperating each term with a space.
+The program should output its decoded stream x

+e.g 10 00 01 11 00 11 10 01 10 11 00 01